 About St Giles School

-St. Giles is a school for pupils aged 4-16 with physical disabilities, complex medical needs, complex speech and language difficulties and associated learning difficulties, moderate(MLD), severe(SLD) and profound and multiple learning difficulties (PMLD).
+St. Giles is a Croydon Local Authority Maintained Community School for pupils aged 4-16 with physical disabilities, complex medical needs, complex speech and language difficulties and associated learning difficulties, moderate(MLD), severe(SLD) and profound and multiple learning difficulties (PMLD).

 The school was opened in 1925 and was originally sited in Thornton Heath.
 In 1933 the school moved to Featherbed Lane, Addington and in 1977 it moved to its current purpose-built accommodation in Pampisford Road, South Croydon.

-St Giles is a single-storey, fully accessible building, divided into two main sections linked by a ramped corridor.
-There are 14 class bases, a multi-purpose hall, Library and specialist rooms for Art, Science, ICT, Food and Design Technology and Music.
+St Giles is a single-storey, accessible building, divided into two main sections linked by a ramped corridor.
+Specialist facilities include:

 The school staff includes teachers, teaching assistants, a social care team, nurses and therapists, supported by administration, catering, premises management, technical and cleaning staff.